|Alma Mater:||Miami (Ohio), 1988|

 In 2012-13, Park Tudor won the Marion Court championship and broke the regular-season win record.
 In 2010-11 and 2011-12, Park Tudor made historic runs to win back-to-back IHSAA Class 2A state championship after having finished as runner-up in 2009-10.

 In addition, Schilling spent time from May through September preparing athletes each year for professional basketball with St. Vincent’s Sports Performance and its NBA readiness program.
-His pre-draft preparation included working with over 60 high-profile young players, including No. 1 NBA Draft selection Greg Oden, Mike Conley, Mario Chalmers, Gordon Heyward, Carl Landry, Jeff Teague, Marquis Teague, Cody Zeller and many others.
+His pre-draft preparation included working with over 60 high-profile young players, including No. 1 NBA Draft selection Greg Oden, Mike Conley, Mario Chalmers, Gordon Hayward, Carl Landry, Jeff Teague, Marquis Teague, Cody Zeller and many others.

 From 2007 to 2013, Schilling has served as a head coach for Adidas Nations, coaching and training the Adidas High School All-American Team in national and international competition.
 In addition, he has served as executive director and trainer at Champions Academy, a not-for-profit basketball organization for youth and college-aged athletes in Indianapolis.